stanford-cs149/asst1/README_aarch64.md

 - Try to prioritize code improvements with the potential for high returns and think about the different axes of parallelism available in the problem and how you may take advantage of them.
 - **The objective of this program is to give you more practice with learning how to profile and debug performance oriented programs.
 Even if you don't hit the performance target, if you demonstrate good/thoughtful debugging skills in the writeup you'll still get most of the points.**

-## What About ARM-Based Macs? ##

-For those with access to a new Apple ARM-based laptop, check out the handout [here](README_aarch64.md).
-Produce a report of performance of the various programs on a new Apple ARM-based laptop.
-The staff is curious about what you will find.
-What speedups are you observing from SIMD execution?
-Those without access to a modern Macbook could try to use ARM-based servers that are available on a cloud provider like AWS, although it has not been tested by the staff.
-Please do not submit any code from running on ARM based machines to Gradescope.

 ## For the Curious (highly recommended) ##